 Test it out.
 Run the experiment.
 Could something as simple as breathing in and out be the remedy to anger?
 Let me know in the comments below.

-With the Affirmation Ladder process I created, you do not need to get to peace all in one step.
+With the Affirmation Ladder process I created, you don’t need to get to peace all in one step.
 Each affirmation is designed to acknowledge the truth of where you are and yet nudge you upward to a better and better place.
-Over time, you develop the instinct to reach for the affirmation to pull you out of anger than stay mired in an potentially destructive emotion.
+Over time, you develop the instinct to reach for the affirmation to pull you out of anger than stay mired in a potentially destructive emotion.

 If you are at an anger level of 7, then the affirmation is: “All my emotions are wise teachers.
 I accept them as the lessons they are.
 Clarity is all around me.”

 Gradually, anger is eased and its natural replacement, peace, becomes the norm for you.